 Cases with Moderately Large Lower-state Lifetime

 For continuous-wave lasers, such small values of the lower-state lifetime (far below the upper-state lifetime) effectively suppress any reabsorption on the laser transition.
 However, significant reabsorption effects can still occur when energy is very quickly extracted from the gain medium.
-This can be the case in Q-switched lasers, where the phenomenon can cause the formation of satellite pulses [1, 4], and in particular in amplifiers for ultrashort pulses (e.g. regenerative amplifiers based on Ti:sapphire or rare-earth-doped gain media), where significant amounts of energy are extracted from the gain medium within a few picoseconds or even less.
+This may be the case in Q-switched lasers, where the phenomenon can cause the formation of satellite pulses [1, 4], and in particular in amplifiers for ultrashort pulses (e.g. regenerative amplifiers based on Ti:sapphire or rare-earth-doped laser gain media), where significant amounts of energy are extracted from the gain medium within a few picoseconds or even less.
 A clear signature for this effect is the reduction in the amplifier gain and efficiency for short durations of the amplified pulses.
 A possible countermeasure is the selection of a host crystal (or glass) with a smaller lower-state lifetime.
 (Unfortunately, measured data are sparse.)
-Also, chirped-pulse amplification effectively solves this problem, because it strongly increases the pulse duration within the amplifier.
+Also, chirped-pulse amplification effectively solves this problem because it strongly increases the pulse duration within the amplifier.

 In mode-locked lasers, a lower-state lifetime in the picosecond or even nanosecond regime usually has no significant effect, even if the pulse duration is far below the lower-state lifetime.
 This is because the circulating pulse energy is usually very small compared with the saturation energy, so that only a very small fraction of the upper-state population is transferred to the lower laser level during the amplification of a pulse.